ChrisWhealy/geonames_hana/README.md

 #### Operator Values in Query String Fields

-Often you will need to issue a query that tests a value using some operator other than simple equivalnce (`=`)
+Often you will need to issue a query that tests a value using some operator other than simple equivalence (`=`)

 For instance, if you wish to search for all cities or administrative regions having a population greater than 10 million, you should issue the following query to the `geonames` table: